iotaledger/introduction-docs/docs/guides/token_migration.md

 For further information on the migration process, see our [blog post](https://blog.iota.org/firefly-token-migration/).

-For a detailed explaination on how the migration process works technically, see [migration-mechanism](migration_mechanism.md)
+For a detailed explanation on how the migration process works technically, see [migration-mechanism](migration_mechanism.md)

 ## Exchange Token Migration Guide